VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog6types.md

 > > >
 > > > They're only different by flipping one bit.
 We can abuse this later to go from upper to lower case or vis-versa.
 > >
 > > > If you looked though that table, you'll probably notice some weird ones like 7, which is literally "Bell".
-That's because ASCII was made back when people still used Teletype machines (effectively terminals that used real, physical printers) there was [literally a bell.
-(Wikipedia)](https://en.wikipedia.org/wiki/Bell_character)
+That's because ASCII was made back when people still used Teletype machines (effectively terminals that used real, physical printers) there was [literally a bell.](https://en.wikipedia.org/wiki/Bell_character)

 ...
 Well, almost.
 Actually, saying the array version of that is the same is a lie.
 C actually adds in an extra character for us automatically when we make the string like `char my_string[] = "Hello World\n";`.